Lazy-Solutions/AdvancedSceneManager/README.md

-        //All collection functions use a loading screen, if one is defined collection.Open();         //Close all existing scenes and open scenes in collection collection.Reopen();       //Closes collection and then opens it again collection.Close();        //Closes all scenes
-        collection.ToggleOpen();   //Toggles the collection on or off
+        //All collection functions use a loading screen, if one is defined collection.Open();         //Close all existing scenes and open scenes in collection collection.OpenAdditive(); //Don't close existing scenes and only open scenes in collection collection.Close();        //Closes all scenes.
+If additive, then only collection scenes will be closed. collection.ToggleOpen();   //Toggles the collection on or off

-        //All scene functions open it as stand-alone (without collection), but scenes that are
+        //All scene functions open it as stand-alone (not associated with a collection) scene.Open();         //Opens the scene
-        //contained within the currently open collection can be used in functions in SceneManager.collection scene.Open();         //Opens the scene, stand-alone, additive
-        scene.OpenSingle();   //Opens the scene, stand-alone, closes all existing scenes and collections scene.Close();        //Closes the scene, stand-alone
+        scene.Close();        //Closes the scene
-        scene.ToggleOpen();   //Toggles the scene on or off, stand-alone
+        scene.ToggleOpen();   //Toggles the scene on or off

-        //All the above are proxy functions for functions in SceneManager.standalone or SceneManager.collection SceneManager.standalone.Open(scene);
+        //All the above are proxy functions for functions in SceneManager.runtime SceneManager.runtime.Open(scene);
-        SceneManager.collection.Open(collection);
+        SceneManager.runtime.Close(scene);
+        SceneManager.runtime.ToggleOpen(scene);
+        SceneManager.runtime.Open(collection);
+        SceneManager.runtime.Close(collection);
+        SceneManager.runtime.ToggleOpen(collection);
     }

 }